You have your FAQs written, your chat platform up and running, and your customer service team trained and ready to go.

 There are a number of advantages in harnessing the brain’s ability to comprehend visuals.
 Visuals allow your customer service team to easily explain complex solutions to customers.

-Imagine trying to talk your customers through the steps needed to reset their thermostat’s schedule.
+Imagine trying to talk to your customers through the steps needed to reset their thermostat’s schedule.
 Now imagine how that explanation might go with the addition of screenshots or a video.
 Including these visuals makes the process much easier for the customer to comprehend.

 Real-time sharing of visuals also helps the customer easily explain the problem they’re running into or the question they have.
 This helps your support team quickly understand what’s going on and come to a resolution much sooner.